Tiffany lamp

-A Tiffany lamp is a type of lamp with a camed glass shade designed by Louis Comfort Tiffany or colleagues, and made (in originals) in his design studio.
+A Tiffany lamp is a type of lamp made of glass and shade designed by Louis Comfort Tiffany or artisans, and made (in originals) in his design studio.
 The glass in the lampshades is put together with the copper-foil technique instead of leaded, the classic technique for stained-glass windows.
 Tiffany lamps are considered part of the Art Nouveau movement.
 Considerable numbers of designs were produced from 1893 onwards.

-Due to Tiffany's dominant influence on the style, the term Tiffany lamp or Tiffany-style lamp has been often used to refer to stained-glass, leaded lamps, even those not made by Louis Comfort Tiffany's company.
+Due to Tiffany's dominant influence on the style, the term Tiffany lamp or Tiffany-style lamp has been often used to refer to stained-glass, leaded lamps, even those not made by Tiffany Studios.

 History

 The first Tiffany lamp was exhibited in 1893, and is assumed to have been made in that year.
 Each lamp was handmade by skilled craftsmen, not mass- or machine-produced.
 Its designer was not, as had been thought for over 100 years, Louis Comfort Tiffany, but a previously unrecognized artist named Clara Driscoll, who was identified in 2007 by Rutgers professor Martin Eidelberg as being the master designer behind the most creative and valuable leaded-glass lamps produced by Tiffany Studios.

 Tiffany's first business venture was an interior design firm in New York City, for which he designed stained-glass windows.

 Tiffany lamps gained popularity after the Worlds Columbian Exposition in Chicago in 1893, where Tiffany displayed his lamps in a Byzantine-like chapel.
 His presentation caught the eye of many people, most notably Wilhelm Bode and Julius Lessing, directors of state museums in Berlin.
 Lessing purchased a few pieces to display in the Museum of Decorative Arts, making it the first European museum to own Tiffany glass.
 Though Tiffany's work was popular in Germany, other countries, such as France, were not as taken by it because of its relation to American crafts.
 Tiffany was only able to break into the French market by having the production of his works taken over by Siegfried Bing, with the assistance of many French artists.
 Without Bing’s access and contacts in Europe, Tiffany would not have had as much success selling his works to a European audience.
 Tiffany’s success throughout Europe was largely due to the success of his works in the German and Austro-Hungarian markets through a series of exhibitions beginning in 1897 at the International Art Exhibition in Dresden.
 After the partnership between Tiffany and Bing ended, interest in Tiffany products began to decline slowly in Europe.